-The Byron-Bergen School District hopes to once again offer a half day Universal Pre Kindergarten (UPK) program for the 2023-2024 school year.
+The Byron-Bergen School District plans to once again offer a half day Universal Pre Kindergarten (UPK) program for the 2024-2025 school year.
 The class will be held at the Byron-Bergen Elementary School which is located at 6971 West Bergen Road, Bergen, NY 14416.

 to be eligible for the program.
 If you have a child eligible and are interested in having him/her attend our UPK program, please complete this Google form

 which is also available on the Student Registration page